tsutterley/gravity-toolkit/doc/source/user_guide/gen_harmonics.md

 ================

 - Converts data from the spatial domain to spherical harmonic coefficients
-- Does not compute the solid Earth elastic response
+- Does not compute the solid Earth elastic response or convert units

 #### Calling Sequence
 ```python